aim2bpg/rubree/README.md

 bin/setup
 ```

+3. Then open http://localhost:3000 in your browser.

-3. Install gitleaks for lefthook:
+4. (Optional) Install gitleaks for lefthook:

 ```
 brew install gitleaks